FAQs

 05. Reverse Osmosis Questions

-Yes, reverse osmosis-treated low-mineral water is considered safe and healthy to drink.
+Yes, drinking reverse osmosis-treated water is considered safe.
 In fact, many people prefer the taste and purity of reverse osmosis water over tap water or other types of bottled water.
-Reverse osmosis (RO) is a highly effective water filtration process that removes impurities such as heavy metals, chemicals, and bacteria from the water.
 If you’re interested in reverse osmosis systems, speak to the specialists at Serv-All Water Conditioning today!

 No, reverse osmosis filtration does not produce very acidic water with low pH.
 While RO water may have a slightly lower pH level than tap water due to the removal of alkaline minerals, it is still considered safe and healthy to drink.
 Some people prefer to add mineral drops or a remineralization filter to RO water to restore its pH balance and make it more alkaline.